markoangelovski/markMe/DEPLOYMENT.md

 ## Hosting

+- Hosted on Azure
+- Connected to Azure DevOps repo: https://dev.azure.com/angelovskimarko/Mark-Me

-- hosted on Heroku, project: https://dashboard.heroku.com/apps/markme-api
+- **Deprecated - Heroku**: Hosted on Heroku, project: https://dashboard.heroku.com/apps/markme-api
-- Connected to Github repo markoangelovski/markMe: https://github.com/markoangelovski/markMe
+- **Deprecated - Heroku**: Connected to Github repo markoangelovski/markMe: https://github.com/markoangelovski/markMe

 ## Build

+- Automatically deploys when a commit on master branch is pushed to Azure DevOps remote
-- Automatically deploys when a commit on master branch is pushed to Github remote
+- **Deprecated - Heroku**: Automatically deploys when a commit on master branch is pushed to Github remote